Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Relative emission of hot gas and XRBs

 \subsection{Relative count ratio}

-In order to investigate the relative contribution of the hot gas and XRB component in our galaxy sample, we compare the respective photon counts coming from each component.
-We split the contribution in different energy bands (0.5-2 keV, 2-8 keV, 0.5-8 keV) and bin our galaxies according to the count ratio $r$ which is defined as
+In order to investigate the relative contribution of the hot gas and XRB component in our galaxy sample, we compared the respective photon counts coming from each component.
+We split the contribution into different energy bands (0.5-2 keV, 2-8 keV, and 0.5-8 keV) and binned our galaxies according to the count ratio, $r$, which is defined as

 where $c_{i}$ stands for the number of photon counts from the respective component.
 A value of $r>2$ indicates a dominant XRB component in our setup.
-In figure \ref{fig:cnt_ratio} we show the differential and cumulative fraction of galaxies in our sample w.r.t. the ratio $r$.
-We show the LXB contribution in \textit{lime green}, the HXB contribution in \textit{dark green} and the summed contribution of LXBs and HXBs in \textit{orange}.
-Different line styles correspond to the different energy bands and are indicated in the figure legend.
+In Fig. \ref{fig:cnt_ratio} we show the differential and cumulative fraction of galaxies in our sample with respect to the ratio $r$.
+We show the LMXB contribution, the HMXB contribution, and the summed contribution of LMXBs and HMXBs.
+Different line styles correspond to the different energy bands.
 Regarding the combined contribution of both XRB types we notice that $\sim90\%$ of our galaxies are dominated by XRB emission in the hard X-ray band (2-8 keV).
-Interestingly, this high fraction is almost exclusively caused by the LXB emission.
-One has to keep in mind, however, that HXBs only occur in galaxies with sufficient star-formation.
-Thus, the low HXB contribution is rather an expression of the rareness of star-forming galaxies compared to non-star-forming ones in our sample.
-If we include the soft-band (0.5-2 keV), where the hot gas emission is stronger, only $\lesssim40\%$ of our galaxies are still dominated by XRB emission.
+Interestingly, this high fraction is almost exclusively caused by the LMXB emission.
+One has to keep in mind, however, that HMXBs only occur in galaxies with sufficient star-formation.
+Thus, the low HMXB contribution is rather an expression of the rareness of star-forming galaxies compared to non-star-forming ones in our sample.
+If we include the soft band (0.5-2 keV), where the hot gas emission is stronger, only $\lesssim40\%$ of our galaxies are still dominated by XRB emission.